 What is an Intervenor?

 Many outside of the deafblind community ask, “What is an intervenor?”
 At Canadian Helen Keller Centre, intervenors are the lifeblood of our organization.
-Without them, we would be incapable of providing our programs and services.
+Without them, we would be incapable of providing our programs and services to Canadians who are deafblind.

-Many intervenors at CHKC are graduates of the George Brown College Intervenor for Persons who are Deafblind Program.
+Many intervenors at CHKC are graduates of the George Brown College Intervenor for Persons who are Deafblind Program, previously a two-year diploma program.

 Each semester, up to four students from the program complete their field placement at CHKC, usually two at the Rotary Cheshire Apartments and two at the Training Centre.